AdobeDocs/commerce-learn.en/help/b2b/quote-rest-api-line-item-notes.md

 ---
-title: Sales Rep initiates the B2B quote using the REST API
+title: Using Adobe Commerce REST API for line item notes
-description: Learn how the sales representative can initiate the quote from the Adobe Commerce REST API.
+description: Learn about line item notes on a B2B quote in Adobe Commerce using REST API
 doc-type: feature video
 audience: all
 role: Admin, User